inria-emeraude/son/web/docs/lectures/lecture1.md

 Uploaded it on the Teensy (make sure that the right board and port are selected in `Tools`).

-Open the serial debugger by clocking on the loop on the top right corner of the Arduino IDE.
+Open the serial debugger by clicking on the loop on the top right corner of the Arduino IDE.

 "Hello World" should be printed every 100ms.